 - EpitaphAn epitaph is a short lyric written in memory of someone who has died.
 Sometimes, epitaphs serve as elegies.

-- EpodeThe epode is the third part of an ode.
-It follows the strophe and antistrophe in traditional ode-writing.
+- EpodeThe epode is the third part of the greek verse form of an ode.
+It follows the strophe and antistrophe in traditional ode writing.
 It is also considered its own branch of poetry.

 - Found PoetryFound poetry is a type of poem that’s created using someone else’s words, phrases, or structure.